SDWebImage/SDWebImageSwiftUI/README.md

 It brings all your favorite features from SDWebImage, like async image loading, memory/disk caching, animated image playback and performances.

+The framework provide the different View structs, which API match the SwiftUI framework guideline.
+If you're familiar with `Image`, you'll find it easy to use `WebImage` and `AnimatedImage`.

 ## Features

 Since SDWebImageSwiftUI is built on top of SDWebImage, it provide both the out-of-box features as well as advanced powerful features you may want in real world Apps.
 Check our [Wiki](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage) when you need: